317 REVIEWS

 contact us phone

 A uniformed police officer walks up to your doorstep with paperwork in his hand.
-The officer says that a protective order has been issued against you, and that you are to leave your house immediately and have no contact with your significant other and maybe even your children.
-The officer points out there is a court date that you can go to if you want to contest this order.
-What just happened?
-How could something like this take place without you being involved?
-What is a protective order?
+The officer says that a protective order has been issued against you.
+You are told to leave your house immediately and have no contact with your significant other—and maybe even your children.

 A protective order is a court order that issues under a law from Maryland's Family Law Article Section 4-504 which orders a person from refraining from doing certain acts against another person.
 In other jurisdictions, the order is known as a restraining order or a stay-away order.